Sana Dalawa ang Puso

-The series marks the Sta.
-Maria-Yap reunion five years after the long-running pre-noontime drama Be Careful With My Heart.

-The show began airing re-runs since September 26, 2022 to March 5, 2023 on ALLTV.

 Synopsis

 The story revolves around Mona and Lisa: two different women with identical faces, both facing challenging ordeals in their lives.

 Lisa is a strict and hardworking boss in her father's business, the Laureano Group of Companies.
 Her world suddenly turns upside down when her father Juancho betroths her to their business rival's son Martin Co.
 In order to avoid the arranged marriage, Lisa hides with one of her workers, Leo Tabayoyong.

 Mona, a tomboyish girl and Lisa's look-alike, works as a bet collector in cockfights and is struggling to save her father from peril after he gets involved in a networking scam.

 What will happen if the two women with the same face cross paths?
 Will they be able to solve each other's problems?

 In the end, it is revealed that Mona and Lisa are the identical twin daughters of Sandra Tan.